riz1-ali/Fighter-Plane-Game/README.md

 - Left Mouse Click to fire missile
 - Right Mouse Click to drop bombs

+***Objectives in Game***
+- Checkpoints is pointed by the arrow, which has a cannon (cylinder going up and down) as the guardian.
+Destroy all cylinders to conquer each checkpoint and win the game.
+Destroy Parachutes for some points
+- Avoid proximity to Volcano, else the game will end
+- Red cubes are fuel cans, they fill your fuel tank (capacity and current limit shown by red meter)
+- Green meter is to show the altitude
+- Pass through rings for points
-#### As a bonus, a special enemy is also implemented, the rotating cylinder which you can see for yourself.
+- As a bonus, a special enemy is also implemented, the rotating cylinder which you can see for yourself.
 It will be destroyed when you hit it close to the rotating point
-### Checkpoints is pointed by the arrow, which has a cannon (cylinder going up and down) as the guardian.
-Destroy all cylinders to win the game.
-Destroy Parachutes for some points
-### Avoid proximity to Volcano, else the game will end
-### Red cubes are fuel cans, they fill your fuel tank (capacity and current limit shown by red meter)
-### Green meter is to show the altitude
-### Pass through rings for points

 * Run the game:
 	```console